infrae/fcrepo/src/fcrepo/README.txt

   >>> ds.location
   u'foo:...+DC+DC.2'

-There are some additional properties, some can only be set:
+There are some additional properties, not all of them can be set.
+Have a look at the `REST API Documentation`_ for a full list

   >>> ds.mimeType
   u'text/xml'